 Until 2020 most people had no idea what a pangolin was.
-Now this shy, gentle creature has been thrust into the spotlight due to its possible link to the spread of the corona virus.
+Then this shy, gentle creature was thrust into the spotlight due to its possible link to the spread of the corona virus.

-Then we head for the US to find out about the pangolin breeding programmes being conducted at some zoos there.
-We also talk to some international wildlife conservation groups who are all working to save pangolins.
+Then in our search for hope for the pangolin, we still need head for the US to find out about the breeding programmes being conducted at some zoos there.
+We will also talk to some international wildlife conservation groups who are all working to save pangolins.

 Can our story of the trade, the demand and the hope for pangolins help to bridge the gap between people and cultures to give this perfectly evolved creature a chance at survival?

-- Principle photography completed in Cameroon and Nigeria.
+- Principle photography completed in Cameroon, Nigeria and Zimbabwe.

-- Seeking funding to travel to Zimbabwe, Asia and the USA.
+- Seeking funding to travel to Asia and the USA.